gottfrois/dashing-rails/README.md

         $ bundle

-4. Install the dependecies using the following command:
+4. Install the dependencies using the following command:

         $ rails g dashing:install